AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/editing-content.md

   ![Cancelar herança](do-not-localize/screen_shot_2018-03-22at134406.png)

-  Ou reativar a herança se já tiver sido cancelada:
+  Ou reative a herança se já tiver sido cancelada:

   ![Reativar herança](do-not-localize/screen_shot_2018-03-22at134417.png)